Skip to main content

 The system features interconnectivity that you can rely on

-Unlike many smart devices, smoke and carbon monoxide alarms can't stop working just because the Wi-Fi goes down or there's a power outage.
+Unlike many smart devices, smoke and carbon monoxide alarms can't stop working just because the Wi-Fi connection is lost or a power outage occurs.
 Thankfully, the X-Sense smart alarm is designed to continue working if the Wi-Fi is down, the power is out, or both.

 That includes interconnectivity.
 The idea is that if one of your multiple units detects something, they'll all sound.
-There are other smart smoke and CO detectors on the market that do the same, like the Nest Protect system, now First Alert SC5, which other Reviewed testers have used.
+There are other smart smoke and CO detectors on the market that do the same, such as the Nest Protect system, now known as the First Alert SC5, which other Reviewed testers have used.

-The X-Sense SC07-MR alarms themselves are battery-powered, so they're not affected if the power goes out, but the base station is not battery-powered, so it won't work without power.
+The X-Sense SC07-MR alarms themselves are battery-powered, so they remain operational even if the power goes out.
+However, the base station is not battery-powered, so app functions are unavailable without an external power source.
 Interconnectivity still works—the alarms communicate with each other through their wireless network—so even if the base station is powered down or offline, all of your alarms will sound if smoke or CO is detected.

 Of course, some features won't work without both power and Wi-Fi, but that's to be expected.
-Without the base station, you won't get app alerts, though you will get an alert that the base station has disconnected in the first place.
+You will receive an alert that the base station has disconnected initially.
 A battery backup for the base station would be nice, but, of course, if your power goes down, your Wi-Fi does, too.
 To truly be helpful in a power outage, the base station would need both a battery backup and cellular connectivity.
+To be fair, almost no base stations on the market have backup batteries.
+Ring has one model, but it is more expensive than most.

 It is designed to give users information at a glance